cdktf/cdktf-provider-snowflake/docs/account.csharp.md

 - *Type:* string

-Specifies whether the new user created to administer the account is forced to change their password upon first login into the account.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether the new user created to administer the account is forced to change their password upon first login into the account.

 This field cannot be used whenever admin_user_type is set to SERVICE.
 External changes for this field won't be detected.
 In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/account#must_change_password Account#must_change_password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/account#must_change_password Account#must_change_password}

 ---